danyaljj/combinatorialCircuitOptimization/README.md

 The suit contains
 - [Optimizer 1](optimizer1/): an optimization code in MATLAB.
-- [Optimizer 2](optimizer2/): another an optimization code in MATLAB!
+- [Optimizer 2](optimizer2/): another optimization code in MATLAB!
 Essentially the same as above, but implemented by another person.
 Which one is better, I don't know!
 - [Circuit Visualizer] (visualizer/): a tool to visualize the output of the above optimization codes.

 ## Demo